 Parking fees are shared and equitable.
-All individual who utilize parking facilities on campus must also share the cost of providing these facilities and services on campus regardless of status (employee, student, visitor, etc.) or guest designation.
+All individuals who utilize parking facilities on campus must also share in the cost of providing these facilities and services regardless of status (employee, faculty, student, etc.) or guest designation.
 Title 5, Article 7, Section 42201(a) of the California Code of Regulations states that “the university president may grant permission for the parking of vehicles on campus to those persons who have paid a parking fee."

 Parking is enforced 24 hours a day, 7 days a week, including holidays.
 If you choose to park on campus, some form of paid parking is required.

 Permits are nontransferable and may only be used by the individual who purchased them.
-Parking privileges will be revoked for any individuals found in violation of CSULB’s parking regulations regarding permit sharing.
-Please notify University Police at 562.985.4101 if someone is attempting to sell or transfer a form of paid parking to you.
+Parking privileges will be revoked for any individuals found in violation of campus parking regulations regarding permit sharing.
+Please notify University Police at 562.985.4101 if anyone attempts to illegally sell or transfer a parking permit.

 Refund requests can be made at the Cashiers Office in Brotman Hall.
-Fall or spring permits will be refunded based on the value remaining at the time of return.
-Refund applications are accepted at the Cashiers Office.
-Summer permits are nonrefundable.
-Please review the current Permit Refund Schedule by visiting www.csulb.edu/permits and selecting the type of permit purchased (Student, Resident, Employee, etc.).
+Fall or spring semester permits will be refunded based on the value remaining on the permit at the time of request.
+Summer session permits are nonrefundable.
+Please review the current Permit Refund Schedule by visiting Permits and selecting the type of permit that you purchased (student, resident, employee, etc.).